TonyBgithub/portfolio-portal/README.md

 <h1 align="center">
   Documentation Portal
 </h1>
 Hi!
 Welcome to my GitHub!
-This is the repo for my documentation portal.
+This is the repository that hosts my documentation portal.
 To see a live demo, follow this link: https://tb-documentation-portal.netlify.app/

 ## Inspiration
 I built this portal using Gatsby, inspired from Twilio's SendgGrid docs.
 Since my focus was on integration for this project, I used Twilio's CSS style guide for the design.

 ## Refactoring
-I have rewritten parts of the code to include React hooks and replaced class components with functional components.
+I've rewritten parts of the code to include React hooks and replaced class components with functional components.

 Thanks for taking the time to review my work!